The Pros And Cons Of 12 Potential Running Mates For Joe Biden

 Pros: The Illinois senator has an incredible story to tell.
 She's an Army veteran who lost both of her legs when a helicopter she was piloting in Iraq in 2004 was shot down by a rocket-propelled grenade.
 She's the first disabled woman and first person born in Thailand (to a father who was an American citizen) elected to the Senate.
 And she had a baby at 50, the first senator to give birth in office.

-So Duckworth is both a woman of color and from the Midwest (though not from a battleground state).
-And she also hasn't shied away from taking on Trump.
+So Duckworth is both a woman of color and from the Midwest (though not a battleground state).
+She also hasn't shied away from taking on Trump.
 "I will not be lectured about what our military needs by a five-deferment draft dodger," she said in 2018.

 Cons: She is clearly in the moderate camp.
 "I don't think you can go too far to the left and still win the Midwest," she said after the 2018 elections.
 That cuts two ways — she might appeal to the middle, but likely wouldn't fire up the base.